 If you are able, please give today.
 Thank you for your local love.

-Update – June 22, 2020: Thanks to the amazing support of the community, the United Way KFL&A COVID-19 Response Fund has distributed over $700,000 to agencies and programs responding to the current pandemic.
+Update: Thanks to the amazing support of the community, the United Way KFL&A COVID-19 Response Fund has distributed over $700,000 to agencies and programs responding to the current pandemic.
+Additionally we have received federal funds to support local agencies respond to the pandemic.
+A list of all grants can be found here

 |Addictions & Mental Health Services KFL&A||Food and supplies for people with mental illness that are housed by agency|